PriyankaSagam/ReactNasa/README.md

   Once components and pages are created, created broilerplate code for each using (rfce)

   Imported needed components into App.jsx or wherever they are going to be used

   In main.jsx, wrapped Router component around App component

- Here i take 3 components and 3 pages
+here i took 3 components and 3 pages

+pages => About,Home,NasaList
+components => Form,NasaContentDisplay,Nav

+Here i fetch data from URL

+if we click on NasaList then search button appears..if you search any thing like sun, moon, mars.. then you get information.